 - travel games

 If you’re putting together an Advent calendar for someone specific, it’s fun to use more unique gifts.
 We’ve included a few lists below specific to certain hobbies or collectors.
+Use your imagination… anything that is the right size to fit into your calendar.

 Advent Calendar Ideas for Crafters